qwertie/ungglish/index.md

 ### Freedom ###

 A fun thing about Ungglish is that people can create new words (like "loe-chans-ly"), as long as the new word makes sense logically.
 Native English speakers sometimes say things like "I like the multi-colored-ness of that balloon-ish thingie"; Ungglish just takes this freedom further.
-For example, a sentence like "The physicsology teecher shoed hiz lernists how t' strongieza brigj."
-(The physics-ology teach-er showed his learn-ists how to strong-ize a bridge.) is perfectly normal in Ungglish.
+For example, a sentence like "The physics teecher shoeda hiz lernists how to caekifiea the flourvej an egs."
+(The physics-ology teach-er showed his learn-ists how to strong-ify a bridge.) is perfectly normal in Ungglish.

 ### Minimal word senses ###